ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-14-week-review-worst-two-week-stretch.md

 > **📊 KEY STAT Michigan Sentiment 55.5 — Lowest of 2026.
 Gas Prices Are the Culprit.**
 >
 > The preliminary University of Michigan Consumer Sentiment for March came in at 55.5 (-1.9%), the lowest reading of 2026.
-Critically, the survey was split: consumers interviewed before the Iran conflict showed improving sentiment, while those interviewed after March 1 showed a sharp deterioration — the gas price shock erased all prior gains.
+Critically, the survey was split: consumers interviewed before the Iran conflict showed improving sentiment, while those interviewed after March 1 showed a sharp deterioration, the gas price shock erased all prior gains.
 Year-ahead inflation expectations stalled at 3.4% after six consecutive months of decline.
 Consumer confidence at these levels historically precedes a pullback in discretionary spending within 60–90 days.
 Watch retail sales data closely.

 ## Upcoming Event Calendar | Week of Mar 16–20, 2026